braze-inc/braze-docs/_docs/_hidden/private_betas/catalog.md

 ---
-nav_title: Catalog
+nav_title: Catalogs
-permalink: "/catalog/"
+permalink: "/catalogs/"
 hidden: true
 ---

-# Catalog
+# Catalogs

-You can use a catalog to reference non-user data in your Braze campaigns through Liquid.
+You can use catalogs to reference non-user data in your Braze campaigns through Liquid.

 To do so, first import your catalog (a CSV of non-user data) into Braze, and then access that information to enrich your messages.
 You can bring in any type of data into a catalog.
 This data is typically some sort of metadata from your company such as product information for an eCommerce business, or course information for an education provider.